rbayerlein/Recon_Code_Docu/README.md

 ## Code snippets explained
 This section has the purpose of explaining certain parts of the code or even single lines more thoroughly.
-No content is too simple to be added in this section as long as it helps understanding what's going on...
+**No content is too simple to be added in this section as long as it helps understanding what's going on!**

 ```
 size_t fwrite ( const void * ptr, size_t size, size_t count, FILE * stream );